Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel.rst

 :class:`~pytorch_lightning.strategies.colossalai.ColossalAIStrategy` implements ZeRO-DP with chunk-based memory management.
 With this chunk mechanism, really large models can be trained with restricted computation devices.
-It supports large trainable model size and batch size by reducing CUDA memory fragments and CPU memory consumption.
+It supports larger trainable model size and batch size than usual heterogeneous training by reducing CUDA memory fragments and CPU memory consumption.
 Also, it speeds up this kind of heterogeneous training by fully utilizing all kinds of resources.

 When enabling chunk mechanism, a set of consecutive parameters are stored in a chunk, and then the chunk is sharded across different processes.